woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/additional-checkout-fields.md

 			array(
 				'id'          => 'namespace/how-did-you-hear-about-us',
-				'label'       => 'How did you hear about us?', 'placeholder' => 'Select a source',,
+				'label'       => 'How did you hear about us?', 'placeholder' => 'Select a source',
 				'location'    => 'order',
 				'type'        => 'select',
 				'options'     => [